 There are many reasons for which a person may travel business, pleasure, further studies, medical treatment, pilgrimage, or any other reason.
 When a person travels for a few or more days, he may carry his clothes with him, but it’s not possible for him to carry his food and home.

 The primitive lodging houses or inns originated essentially to cater to the needs of the travelers.
 The earliest inns were generally run by families or husband-wife teams who provided large halls for travelers to make their own beds and sleep on the floor.
 They also provided modest wholesome food and drinks like wine, port, Ale, etc, and stable facilities for the animals.

 They made a living by providing accommodation to travelers.
 These inns were not as clean and tidy as we see them today.
-They were also devoid of the frills and facilities as seen in modern-day hospitality establishments.
+They were also devoid of the frills and facilities are seen in modern-day hospitality establishments.
 The travelers had to make their own beds and cook for themselves.

 What are the Types of Hotels

 The diversity in services and facilities provided by each hotel makes it quite difficult to have any single basis for classification of hotels, and if we categorize the hotels on different criteria then, there will be some hotels that will fall into more than one group.

 a) One Star Hotels